Having more fun than a human being should be allowed to have.

 It's totally understandable here.

-I I would not say that any member of this audience who is rabid, loves the program of so forth, has any kind of disorder.
+I will not say that any member of this audience who is rabid, loves the program, and so forth, has any kind of disorder.

 Well, good, because it did sound like maybe you were lumping us into that because I've never met you.